weeweetan/asynch_mode_nginx/README.md

 ```

 ## Limitations

-* Nginx supports `reload` operation, when QAT hardware is involved for crypto
-  offload, user should ensure that there are enough number of QAT instances.
-  For example, the available qat instance number should be 2x equal or more than
-  Nginx worker process number.

-  For example, in Nginx configuration file (`nginx.conf`) worker process number
-  is configured as
+* When using QAT hardware for crypto offload, ensure that the number of available QAT instances is at least twice the number of Nginx worker processes.
+For example, if your `nginx.conf` specifies:

     ```bash
     worker_processes 16;
     ```

-    Then the instance configuration in QAT driver configuration file should be
+    Then, in your QAT driver configuration file, set:

     ```bash
     [SHIM]
     NumberCyInstances = 1
     NumberDcInstances = 0
     NumProcesses = 32
     LimitDevAccess = 0
     ```

-* When configure "worker_process auto", Asynch Mode for NGINX\* will need instance number equal or larger than
-  2 times of CPU core number.
-Otherwise, Asynch Mode for NGINX\* might show various issue caused by leak of
-  instance.

-* Nginx supports QAT engine and QATzip module.
-By default, they use User Space
-  DMA-able Memory (USDM) Component.
-The USDM component is located within the
-  Upstream Intel&reg; QAT Driver source code in the following subdirectory:
-  `quickassist/utilities/libusdm_drv`.
-We should have this component enabled
-  and assigned enough memory before using nginx_qat_module or
-  nginx_qatzip_module, for example:
+* If `worker_processes auto` is configured, the number of QAT instances should be equal to or greater than twice the number of CPU cores.
+Insufficient instances may cause issues due to resource shortages.

+* The QAT engine and QATzip module use the User Space DMA-able Memory (USDM) component by default.
+USDM is located in `quickassist/utilities/libusdm_drv` within the Intel® QAT Driver source.
+Ensure USDM is enabled and sufficient memory is allocated before using `nginx_qat_module` or `nginx_qatzip_module`.
+For example:

     ```bash
     echo 2048 > /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages
     insmod ./usdm_drv.ko max_huge_pages=2048 max_huge_pages_per_process=32
     ```

-* AES-CBC-HMAC-SHA algorithm won't be offloaded to QAT_HW if Encrypt then MAC(ETM) mode
-  is used for SSL connection(by default).
-Refer to [QAT_Engine Limitations](https://github.com/intel/QAT_Engine/blob/master/docs/limitations.md#limitations)
+* The AES-CBC-HMAC-SHA algorithm is not offloaded to QAT_HW when Encrypt-then-MAC (ETM) mode is used for SSL connections (the default).
+See [QAT_Engine Limitations](https://github.com/intel/QAT_Engine/blob/master/docs/limitations.md#limitations) for details.
-  for more details.

-* QATzip module supports GZIP compression acceleration now, does not support
+* The QATzip module currently supports GZIP compression acceleration but does not support user-defined dictionary compression.
-  user define dictionary compression yet.

-* The HTTP2 protocol does not support asynchronous functionality.
+* HTTP/2 protocol is not supported for asynchronous functionality.

-* QUIC is not supported for Async nginx with QAT.
+* External and Heuristic polling is not supported with QUIC enabled through BoringSSL library.

 ## Known Issues
-**'Orphan ring' errors in `dmesg` output when Nginx exit**<br/>
-   Working with current QAT driver, Nginx workers exit with 'Orphan ring'
-   errors.
-This issue has been fixed in future QAT driver release.

-**Cache manager/loader process will allocate QAT instance via QAT engine**<br/>
-   According to current QAT engine design, child process forked by master
-   process will initialize QAT engine automatically in QAT engine `atfork`
-   hook function.
-If cache manager/loader processes are employed, QAT instances
-   will be allocated in the same way as worker process.
-Cache manager/loader
-   processes do not perform modules' `exit process` method in Nginx native design
-   which will introduce "Orphan ring" error message in `dmesg` output.
+- **QAT instance allocation by cache manager/loader processes:**
+    Due to the QAT engine's `atfork` hook, child processes (such as cache manager/loader) automatically initialize the QAT engine and allocate QAT instances, similar to worker processes.
+However, these processes do not invoke the modules' `exit process` method, which can result in "Orphan ring" messages in `dmesg`.

-**Segment fault happens while sending HUP signal when QAT instances not enough**<br/>
+- **Segmentation fault on HUP signal with insufficient QAT instances:**
-   If the available qat instance number is less than 2x Nginx worker process number, segment fault
-   happens while sending HUP signal to Asynch Mode for NGINX\*.
-Using `qat_sw_fallback on;` in qat_engine
-   directive as a workaround for this issue.
-And it needs special attention if the QAT instances
-   are enough when setting `worker_processes auto;`.

-**Insufficient HW resources would cause segment fault while sending HUP signal**<br/>
-   Before running nginx, please make sure you have arranged enough HW resources for nginx, including
-   memory and hard disk space.
-Disk space exhausted or out of memory would cause core dump when
-   nginx receives HUP signal during handshake phase.
+    If the number of available QAT instances is less than twice the number of Nginx worker processes, sending a HUP signal may cause a segmentation fault.
+As a workaround, enable `qat_sw_fallback on;` in the `qat_engine` directive.
+Ensure sufficient QAT instances, especially when using `worker_processes auto;`.
+    Running Nginx without adequate hardware resources (memory or disk space) can cause a core dump when a HUP signal is received during the handshake phase.
+Ensure enough resources are allocated before starting Nginx.

-**Performance drop under OpenSSL 3.0**<br/>
+- **Performance degradation with OpenSSL 3.0:**
-   * Both ECDH and PRF cause performance drop under OpenSSL 3.0.
-   * Due to changes in the OpenSSL 3.0 framework, TLS handshake performance is significantly degraded.
-     Refer [#21833](https://github.com/openssl/openssl/issues/21833) and associated issues for more details.
+    ECDH and PRF operations may experience performance drops under OpenSSL 3.0.
+TLS handshake performance is significantly reduced due to framework changes.
+See [#21833](https://github.com/openssl/openssl/issues/21833) for details.

-**The 0-RTT (early data) issue**<br/>
-  The 0-RTT (early data) feature does not support async mode in current asynch_mode_nginx,
+- **0-RTT (early data) not supported in async mode:**
-  so it's not recommended to use async offload to QAT hardware during early data process.
+    The 0-RTT (early data) feature is not supported with async mode in asynch_mode_nginx.
+Avoid using async offload to QAT hardware during early data processing.

-**CHACHA-POLY and AES-GCM throughput performance issue**<br/>
+- **CHACHA-POLY and AES-GCM throughput limitations:**
-  With the bottleneck of memory allocation, the throughput of CHACHA-Poly and
-  AES-GCM can not reach the peak value when running with 4 or more QAT devices.
+    Memory allocation bottlenecks can limit the throughput of CHACHA-POLY and AES-GCM algorithms when using four or more QAT devices.

 ## Licensing